-When Phoebe is about to get married, Joey tries to do this routine with her fiancee (and, of course, goes completely over the top with his invokedOverprotective Dad-type performance), until the increasingly confused husband-to-be gives the standard "if I did anything to hurt her, I'd take revenge on myself" response.
+- When Phoebe is about to get married, Joey tries to do this routine with her fiancé (and, of course, goes completely over the top with his invoked Overprotective Dad-type performance), until the increasingly confused husband-to-be gives the standard "if I did anything to hurt her, I'd take revenge on myself" response.
 Joey says that was all he wanted to hear, and warms up to him immediately.

 I have no doubt you are a popular fellow, with many opportunities to date other girls.
 This is fine with me as long as it is okay with my daughter.
-Otherwise, once you have gone out with my little girl, you will continue to date no-one but her until she is finished with you.
-If you make her cry, I will make you cry."
+Otherwise, once you have gone out with my little girl, you will continue to date no one but her until she is finished with you.
+If you make her cry, I will make you cry.

-I'm sure you've been told in today's world, sex, without using a 'barrier method' of some kind, can kill you… let me elaborate; when it comes to sex, I am the barrier, and I will kill you."
+I'm sure you've been told in today's world, sex, without using a 'barrier method' of some kind, can kill you… let me elaborate; when it comes to sex, I am the barrier, and I will kill you.

-When Elliot is following Dr Cox's bad advice on getting Jake's interest ("First you engage him, then you ignore him"), the Janitor swoops down on a bewlidered Jake to demand "What did you say to make Eliot run off like that?
-Because it you hurt her…" The Janitor would later kidnapKeith to make the same point (as a "wedding gift").
+- When Elliot is following Dr Cox's bad advice on getting Jake's interest ("First you engage him, then you ignore him"), the Janitor swoops down on a bewildered Jake to demand "What did you say to make Eliot run off like that?
+Because it you hurt her…" The Janitor would later kidnap Keith to make the same point (as a "wedding gift").

 Michael: If you harm a hair on Stanley's head, I will burn Utica to the ground.

-Since parental threats are allowed, we can't forget (president) Jed Bartlet's on The West Wing:
+- Since parental threats are allowed, we can't forget (president) Jed Bartlet's on The West Wing:

-And he likes Charlie!
+- And he likes Charlie!

-Queer as Folk features one (gay) man warning his (idealistic) close friend's new love interest: "If you break his heart, I will break your face.
+- Queer as Folk features one (gay) man warning his (idealistic) close friend's new love interest: "If you break his heart, I will break your face.
 Now if you'll excuse me, they're playing my song."

-Noah's Arc: Ricky says this verbatim to Wade regarding Noah (and means every word of it).
+- Noah's Arc: Ricky says this verbatim to Wade regarding Noah (and means every word of it).

-In The Mentalist episode "Bloodshot", Rigsby delivers this warning to Grace's new boyfriend, who takes it gracefully and assures Rigsby he'll treat her well.
+- In The Mentalist episode "Bloodshot", Rigsby delivers this warning to Grace's new boyfriend, who takes it gracefully and assures Rigsby he'll treat her well.
 Immediately subverted when he kicks Rigsby to the ground and beats him into unconsciousness—turns out he's the episode's bad guy, who's been using Grace to get access to CBI.

-That '70s Show has Eric threaten Casey Kelso with "If you make her cry, I'm coming right back here to kick your ass".
+- That '70s Show has Eric threaten Casey Kelso with "If you make her cry, I'm coming right back here to kick your ass".
 Which, considering who is involved, is quite the threat.

-An episode of Bones when Hodgins was about to marry Angela had Angela's father warning Jack: "I've got caaars and I've got guitaaars.
+- An episode of when Hodgins was about to marry Angela had Angela's father warning Jack: "I've got caaars and I've got guitaaars.
 And I've got guns.
 Treat my little girl right, and you'll only see the business end of the caaaaars and the guitaaaaaaars."

-Angela's father does follow through on his promise, although without guns he just strands the guy in a desert and gives him a permanent tattoo of Angela.
+- Angela's father does follow through on his promise, although without guns he just strands the guy in a desert and gives him a permanent tattoo of Angela.
 This is even after Angela tells him that they both called off the wedding.

-Star Trek: The Next Generation.
+- Star Trek: The Next Generation.
 When Vash says she wants to go off and see the universe with Q, Picard makes him guarantee her safety in payment for saving Q's life in an earlier episode (Well even Picard could hardly threaten an omnipotent being).

 - In ER, during Abby and Luka's wedding, Lucien, who is rather fond of Abby, goes up to Luka and warns him if he ever hurt Abby, he would kill him.
 Which Luka, who was busy trying to find Abby and knows that Lucien is quite drunk, absently gave him an "all right".

-Occurs in the True Blood season one episode "Cold Ground" when Sam confronts Bill.
+- Occurs in the True Blood season one episode "Cold Ground" when Sam confronts Bill.

 Sam: Anything happens to Sookie, I promise… I'll be sharpening a stake with your name on it.

-In Chuck, after Morgan starts openly dating Casey's daughter, Casey grudgingly lets the relationship continue, but warns Morgan that if he breaks her heart, Casey will "break [his] everything."
+- In Chuck, after Morgan starts openly dating Casey's daughter, Casey grudgingly lets the relationship continue, but warns Morgan that if he breaks her heart, Casey will "break [his] everything."
 Surprisingly, this does not happen more often, even from such people as Sarah's father or her ex (probably because Bryce knows Chuck is a good man).

-In The Fresh Prince of Bel-Air, Uncle Phil (of course), Will, and even nerdy Carlton have displayed this attitude towards nearly all of Ashley's dates.
+- In The Fresh Prince of Bel-Air, Uncle Phil (of course), Will, and even nerdy Carlton have displayed this attitude towards nearly all of Ashley's dates.

-In Psych Lassiter has a truly epic moment delivering one of these.
+- In Psych Lassiter has a truly epic moment delivering one of these.
 At first unwilling to accept that Juliet was dating Shawn, he eventually closed himself and Shawn in a small room, hooked himself up to a polygraph and then said that if Shawn screwed up he would shoot him.
 Cut to the polygraph needle showing that he is telling the truth.

-In Downton Abbey, Lord Grantham agrees to let Tom Branson marry his daughter, but warns:
+- In Downton Abbey, Lord Grantham agrees to let Tom Branson marry his daughter, but warns:

-At the end of the Sports Night episode "Sally", Casey has a conversation with Gordon that starts out sounding like this, until the reveal that Gordon is already cheating on Dana—and Casey knows about it.
+- At the end of the Sports Night episode "Sally", Casey has a conversation with Gordon that starts out sounding like this, until the reveal that Gordon is already cheating on Dana—and Casey knows about it.

-Dean: "Aiden.
+Dean: Aiden.
 Listen, there's something I want to tell you about Krissy…

 - Glory in the Thunder: Artificial Human Evren warns Hayr concerning her little sister.
 Katarosi places down one of these ultimatums regarding herself, when she is forced into marriage by political circumstance.

-The Rodney Atkins song "Come on in Boy" seems to avert this at first, as the girl's father merely tells her date how much his daughter means to him and that "she deserves the best."
+- The Rodney Atkins song "Come on in Boy" seems to avert this at first, as the girl's father merely tells her date how much his daughter means to him and that "she deserves the best."
 However the last line in the chorus the father promises he'll see them when they get back, as he'll be up "still cleaning this gun."

-The basis for the song "Welcome to the Family" by Little Big Town is a man detailing to his new brother-in-law how scary his family is.
+- The basis for the song "Welcome to the Family" by Little Big Town is a man detailing to his new brother-in-law how scary his family is.